 If you utilize hormonal contraception as one of your birth control methods, you must have used the same method for at least 3 months prior to starting the study drug.
+It is recommended that an oral contraceptive contains 30 μg of ethinyl estradiol (EE) if you are taking it with the study drug.
 If your tubal sterilization was performed via the Essure procedure, your doctor will need to perform a hysterosalpingogram (HSP) about 3 months after the procedure has been completed in order to verify tubal blockage and confirm that this is a reliable form of contraception for you.